If you need assistance or have any questions in regards to Event Days, please call 866-377-4735 or email us at [email protected]

-Participation in Summer Saver begins the day your cycling device is installed.
-If your install occurs after October 1, you’ll receive a credit on your December SDG&E bill of the following year.
-The amount of your credit is based on the size of your A/C unit and the cycling option you choose.
+Participation in the AC Saver begins the day the cycling device is installed.
+If your install occurs after October 1st, your credit will be paid on your SDG&E bill December of the following year.
+The amount of your credit is based on the size of your central air conditioning unit and the cycling option you choose.

 If you are not satisfied, you can request to leave the Summer Saver program option at anytime, at no cost.
-Just call the Summer Saver Customer Care Center at 1-800-850-1705.
+Just call the AC Saver Customer Care Center at 800-850-1705.

-Your account number is the first 10 digits of the number located in the top-left corner of your bill.
+Your account number is the first 10 digits of the number located in the top-left corner of every bill.